waltzofflowers/hadoop_hive_spark/README.md

 # Hadoop, Hive, and Spark Project

 ## Project Overview
 This project demonstrates the usage of Hadoop, Hive, and Spark components.
-It includes a setup of Hadoop components like NameNode, DataNode, ResourceManager, NodeManager, and History Server.
-Additionally, it incorporates Hive components like Hive Server, Hive Metastore, Hive Metastore PostgreSQL, and Spark components like Spark Master and Spark Worker.
+It includes a setup of Hadoop components like NameNode, DataNode, ResourceManager, NodeManager, and History-Server.
+Additionally, it incorporates Hive components like Hive-Server, Hive-Metastore, Hive-Metastore-PostgreSQL, and Spark components like Spark-Master and Spark-Worker.

 ## Components Used